H0L0GH05t/selfreplicator/README.md

 - Download the zip containing the app's code from the GitHub repository and unzip it, or clone it locally with git.
 - Open a command prompt in the project root directory (inside selfreplicatingapp-master) and type git init to turn this project into a git repository.
 - Next, you will need to [create a free Heroku account](https://www.heroku.com").
-- [Download and install Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), then in the command prompt opened in the project root directory type heroku login so you can connect your heroku app to the project files.
-- In the same command prompt, type heroku create my-app-name to create an app using this code in your Heroku account.
 - Navigate to heroku's website and select your newly created app from the dashboard.
 On the settings page for the app, find the "Buildpacks" and click the "Add a buildpack" button, select Python, and save changes.
 Note the domain will be listed next to "Domains and certificates" right below "Buildpacks".
 You will need this URL for the next step.
 - Next we need to get the necessary client IDs to connect to GitHub's API.
 To do this, follow the prompts to create a new OAuth app on GitHub for this project [here](https://github.com/settings/applications/new).
 - The homepage URL should be the domain provided by Heroku, for example: "https://my-app-name.herokuapp.com".
 Set the "Authorization callback URL" to the results page of the app.
 For example, "https://my-app-name.herokuapp.com/results".
 Hit the button to register this app and you'll be taken to the app's info screen.